Asian immigration to the United States: New waves of Asian immigration (1965–present)

 After the enactment of the 1965 Immigration Act, Asian American demographics changed rapidly.
 This act replaced exclusionary immigration rules of the 1924 Immigration Act and its predecessors, which effectively excluded "undesirable" immigrants, including most Asians.
 The 1965 rules set across-the-board immigration quotas for each country.
-According to an article from the Migration Policy Institute from 2021, 31% of American immigrants were born in Asia.
-As of 2019, according to the same article, there were 29 times as many Asian immigrants as there were in 1960 due to the passage of the 1965 Immigration and Nationality Act.
-While Asian Americans are often grouped together, different ethnicities face different struggles.
-For example, according to a 2009 study from ScienceDirect, more than 50% of Vietnamese immigrants in the 20th century came to the U.S. for reasons related to war or political persecution.
-Meanwhile, only 5% of Filipino immigrants and 16% of Chinese immigrants came to the US for those reasons.
-Filipino and Chinese immigrants are more likely to come to the U.S. with an educated background than Vietnamese immigrants, and this gap has continued to widen.

 Senator Hiram Fong (R-HI) answered questions concerning the possible change in our cultural pattern by an influx of Asians:

 "Asians represent six-tenths of 1 percent of the population of the United States ... with respect to Japan, we estimate that there will be a total for the first 5 years of some 5,391 ... the people from that part of the world will never reach 1 percent of the population .. .Our cultural pattern will never be changed as far as America is concerned."
 (U.S. Senate, Subcommittee on Immigration and Naturalization of the Committee on the Judiciary, Washington, D.C., 10 Feb.
-1965, pp.71, 119.)
+1965, pp. 71, 119.)